os-js/manual.os-js.org/src/v3/guide/auth/README.md

 * `server` - Authenticate via the server (default)
 * `localStorage` - Null authentication (used in standalone mode)

-And these are the available server adaters:
+And these are the available server adapters:

 * `null` - Accepts any authentication request (default)
 * [pam](https://github.com/os-js/osjs-pam-auth) - Log in via host PAM (unix only)